SainsburyWellcomeCentre/WAZP/docs/source/getting_started.md

 sh start_wazp_server.sh
 ```

 Both commands will launch a local web server.
-If the dashboard does not automatically open in your default browser, click the link in the terminal to open it (the link will be something like `http://localhost:8050/`).
+If the dashboard does not automatically open in your default browser, click the link in the terminal to open it (the link will be of the form `http://localhost:8050/`).